PokemonRedAndBlue/PokemonRedAndBlue/README.md

 ## Known Bugs & Limitations
 - Collision tiles are manually defined, requiring updates to TileCollisionProfile.cs whenever new tiles are added
+- Data handling for pokemon and trainers is spread out over pokmemon.cs and external classes
+  - Needs to be more centralized and consistant

 ## Planned Improvements
 - Add clear separation between walkable, solid, and interactive tiles within TileCollisionProfile.cs